cscart/docs/en/user_guide/users/vendors/account_balance.rst

     The **Accounting** page first appeared in **Multi-Vendor 4.5.1** to replace the old **Account balance** page from `4.4.x <http://docs.cs-cart.com/4.4.x/user_guide/users/vendors/account_balance.html>`_ and `4.3.x <http://docs.cs-cart.com/4.3.x/user_guide/users/vendors/account_balance.html>`_.

-Multi-Vendor has a page that helps store owners and vendors to keep track of their income and transactions.
+Multi-Vendor has a page that helps marketplace owners and vendors to keep track of their income and transactions.
 To access that page, go to **Vendors → Accounting**.
 Here's the list of actions that the page takes into account:

 * Creating an order.